dragonflydb/dragonfly/CONTRIBUTING.md

 normalize formatting of code.
 You need to install and enable pre-commit to have these used when you do your own commits.

+## Codebase guidelines

+This repo conforms to the Google's C++ Style Guide.
+Keep in mind we use an older version of the style guide which can be found [here](https://github.com/google/styleguide/blob/505ba68c74eb97e6966f60907ce893001bedc706/cppguide.html).

+Any exception to the rules specified on the style guide will be documented here.

 ## License terms for contributions

 Please see our [CLA agreement](./CLA.txt)